Basel Mission Press: Printing from mold nails

 In 1868 under the leadership of Flyderer, a separate branch was started to sell book and named it as Basel Mission Book and Tract Depository in the Bandar region of Mangalore.
 It then moved to Hampankatta and continued to operate until 1965.
-It includes not only published books but also geographical, maps, etc., at Basel Mission Press, imported from abroad writing materials,Laboratory equipment used for school and science related materials were also sold.
+It includes not only published books but also geographical, maps, etc., at Basel Mission Press, imported from abroad writing materials.
+Laboratory equipment used for school and science related materials were also sold.
 In the late 19th century, it was one of the biggest press in Karnataka which published thousands of books in Kannada, English, Tulu and Tamil, Malayalam, Sanskrit, German, French, Kodava, Badaga, Konkani languages.
 Basel Mission Press includes not only printing but also making mold nails, making photo blocks, printing equipment for other presses, making wood blocks, making machine cylinders.
 In 1929, the press had 6 workers to make correction, 30 workers to print, 42 workers to assemble nail, 5 woodworkers, 6 worker for casting, 2 workers for Engine Section, 14 Mercenary, 2 Packers, 2 Warehouse, 2 Housekeeping, 3 security persons and were over 150 workers.

 The Madras Government, in its 1875 Administration Manual noted that the printing of the Basel Mission Press was then unequal compared to any other Indian press.
-In 1870 apart of the Hindu Power Press in Mangalore, Basel Mission Press was the only printing press in the district The printing presses which were later established in the district are from those workers who had worked here.
+In 1870 a part of the Hindu Power Press in Mangalore, Basel Mission Press was the only printing press in the district The printing presses which were later established in the district are from those workers who had worked here.
 Basel Mission Press wrote that "This shop, which is a small class with stone masonry, now employs hundreds of people and is a strong, beautiful home in the Kannada district.
 Through this chapel, many people in our district were trained in the molding jobs and were able to set up freelancers independently.
 Many workers had to make a living. "in an article in the commemorative issue of the 13th Karnataka Literary Conference held in Mangalore in 1927.